Metropolis–Hastings algorithm: Step-by-step instructions

 if $\sigma^2$ is too large, the acceptance rate will be very low because the proposals are likely to land in regions of much lower probability density, so $a_1$ will be very small, and again the chain will converge very slowly.
 One typically tunes the proposal distribution so that the algorithms accepts on the order of 30% of all samples – in line with the theoretical estimates mentioned in the previous paragraph.

+Bayesian Inference

+MCMC can be used to draw samples from the posterior distribution of a statistical model.

+The acceptance probability is given by:

+where $\mathcal{L}$ is the likelihood, $P(\theta)$ the prior probability density and $Q$ the (conditional) proposal probability.